johnmaybury/a68s-scripts/README.md

 # a68s-scripts
-Prototype scripts used to build the ACK A68S compiler
+Prototype scripts used to build the ACK A68S compiler: https://github.com/davidgiven/ack/tree/default/lang/a68s

 The scripts here are what I've been using to build an executable from the A68S sources They are for use on Windows and use TCC as the C compiler (assumed to be installed at \TCC\TCC.exe)